EMES77/pipresents-dotw/README.md

 ```

 copy the files from the folder usb-device to an empty USB-Stick
-ehich will then contain the following file-structure
+which will then contain the following file-structure
 >folder "intro" - for mediafiles to run on each loop of the show

 >folder "skripte"